-First Bites is a ten-week program designed to inspire and support healthy habits among 2- to 5-year-olds, their families and early child care providers.
-The program weaves weekly nutrition and culinary education into the fabric of early child care to increase children’s exposure to a variety of fruits and vegetables, expand their knowledge about healthy eating habits and increase their consumption of fruit and vegetables.
+First Bites is a non-profit designed to inspire and support healthy habits among 2- to 5-year-olds, their families and early child care providers.
+Our work weaves nutrition and culinary education into the fabric of early child care to increase children’s exposure to a variety of fruits and vegetables, expand their knowledge about healthy eating habits and increase their consumption of fruit and vegetables.

 "I really love First Bites.
 My two and a half year old daughter came home today from school and had made blueberry cucumber smoothies.
 She and her friends and her teachers had worked together in combining the ingredients and tasting their own recipe.
 She proudly explained that it was purple."

 "My two and a half year old is talking more about her experience with foods and continuing to enjoy lots of choices.
 At dinner this past week out of the blue she started talking about 'crunchy' and 'salty.'"